 What is a “Working Interview” and How Does it Work?

-On the surface, the idea of bringing in job candidates for a few hours, days, or weeks, without actually having to hire them until they prove themselves sounds perfectly logical and fantastic, doesn’t it?
-However, using a working interview to exempt yourself from your obligations as an employer does not work and can actually get you in a lot of trouble.
+On the surface, the idea of bringing in job candidates for a few hours or days without actually hiring them until they prove themselves sounds perfectly logical and fantastic, doesn’t it?
+However, using working interviews to exempt yourself from your obligations as an employer does not work, and can actually get you in a lot of trouble.

 First, let’s take a look at where the idea of a working interview came from.